AdaCore/ada-spark-rfcs/considered/rfc-expression-functions-as-default-for-generic-formal-function-parameters.rst

 Rationale and alternatives
 ==========================

-I think this change is a natural extension of the language, now expression functions have been introduced.
+I think this change is a natural extension of the language, now that expression functions have been introduced.
 It matches what is done for null procedures.
 If we don't introduce this feature, in use cases like the example before, either each instances should provide a value for Copy, or a new generic package should